jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 Kills the currently focused window.

 ExitNow
-^^^^
+^^^^^^^

-Exits from Xest without trying to kill anything first.
+Exits from Xest without trying to kill anything nicely first.
 If you trigger this on accident, you will likely lose work.

 ToggleLogging
 ^^^^^^^^^^^^^

-Each call to this action toggles whether logging happens in the /tmp/xest.txt file.
+Each call to this action toggles whether logging happens in the /tmp/xest.log file.
 By default, it is off.
 Each time you turn it on, the file is overwritten.

 ZoomMonitorToInput